Linuxfabrik/monitoring-plugins/README.md

 This Enterprise Class Check Plugin Collection made by [Linuxfabrik](https://www.linuxfabrik.ch) offers a package of Python-based, Nagios-compatible check plugins for Icinga, Naemon, Nagios, OP5, Shinken, Sensu and other monitoring applications.
 Each plugin is a stand-alone command line tool that provides a specific type of check.
 Typically, your monitoring software will run these check plugins to determine the current status of hosts and services on your network.

-The check plugins run on

-* Linux - Tested on RHEL 7+, Fedora 30+, Ubuntu Server 16+, Debian 9+, SLES 15+
-* Windows - Tested on Windows 10+ and Windows Server 2019+

-All plugins are written in Python and licensed under the [UNLICENSE](https://unlicense.org/), which is a license with no conditions whatsoever that dedicates works to the public domain.
+All plugins are written in Python and licensed under the [UNLICENSE](https://unlicense.org/), a licence that dedicates works to the public domain with no conditions whatsoever.
+They run on all platforms that support Python 3.9 and above.
+For Windows, there are compiled plugins available, meaning you don't need Python.

-The plugins are fast, reliable and use as few system resources as possible.
-They uniformly and consistently report the same metrics briefly and precisely on all platforms (for example, always "used" instead of a mixture of "used" and "free").
-Automatic detection and Auto-Discovery mechanisms are built-in where possible.
-Using meaningful default settings, the plugins trigger WARNs and CRITs only where absolutely necessary.
-In addition they provide information for troubleshooting.
-We try to avoid dependencies on 3rd party system libraries where possible.
+The plugins are fast and reliable, using as few system resources as possible.
+They report the same metrics consistently and uniformly on all platforms (for example, they always use 'used' instead of a mixture of 'used' and 'free').
+Where possible, automatic detection and auto-discovery mechanisms are built in.
+The plugins use meaningful default settings to trigger WARNs and CRITs only where absolutely necessary.
+In addition, many plugins offer troubleshooting information.
+We avoid dependencies on third-party system libraries wherever possible.

 ## Want to see some Plugins in Action?